Nuclear materials

 Q2.
 Identify each licensing system maintained and state what products, appropriately grouped, are covered.

-The following nuclear materials currently require an import licence when imported into the UK from outside the EU:
+The following Nuclear Materials currently require an import licence when imported into the UK

 Q3.
 The system applies to goods originating in and coming from which countries?